mate-desktop/mate-desktop.org/blog/20200210-mate-1-24-released.md

 This release contains plenty of new features, bug-fixes, and general improvements.
 Some of the most important highlights include:

+* We did it again, the MATE desktop environment is easier to use than before, once the user starts the session.
+Do you want to hide applications startup?
+Now you can set which applications to show on startup.
 * **Engrampa** now has support for a handful of extra formats, as well as fixed support for passwords and unicode characters in some of them.
 * **Eye of MATE** now has support for [Wayland](https://wayland.freedesktop.org/) and we've added support for embedded color profiles.
     * The thumbnail generation has been reworked and fixed in several places.